daleonpz/Notes/fh-dortmund/01-DPS.md

     - Hardware/software parameters (optimization flag in gcc)
 - Is the optimized software really optimal?
     - A high abstraction hides a lot of details
-    - This reduces the solution space, hance making the problem "easier" to solve
+    - This reduces the solution space, hence making the problem "easier" to solve
     - Also make the solution less accurate compared to the real-world scenario
 - Optimization techniques
     - Exact strategies: linear/quadratic programming